 10 Abstract Facts About Jackson Pollock’s No. 5, 1948

 It’s easy to dismiss Jackson Pollock's No. 5, 1948 as a senseless splatter of paint—but even if you can’t appreciate its aesthetic, this piece has a history that’s worth its weight in house paint and stacks of cash.
-Here are 10 facts about the late artist's masterpiece.
+Here are 10 facts about the late artist's masterpiece, on what would have been his 106th birthday.

 1. IT'S A KEY WORK IN THE ABSTRACT EXPRESSIONIST MOVEMENT.